dieggo111/KITPlot/readme.md

 6) Lodgers:
 ################################################################################
     You can add graphs, lines and texts to your canvas by using lodgers.
     Examples of how to use them are given in the suggested main.
+Additional matplotlib parameters can be passed with the *opt_dict* keyword.

 ################################################################################
 7) Fits: